This page documents the various changes to the Morrowind Script Extender from version 2.0 onwards. Older versions are documented on GitHub.

 Activatefunction, this one wil always work and accepts variable input.

-xLuaRunScript: Loads and executes a lua file inside of Data Files/MWSE/lua/scripts.
+xLuaRunScript: Loads and executes a lua file inside of Data Files/MWSE/mods.
 That script has the power to interact with the MWSE stack, and return any data it wants.
 This effectively lets custom Lua-based functions to be written so that mwscripts are not limited.

 xMyRef: Allows an object to get a reference to itself.
 Moved from